Consent for Women’s Hormone Optimization Program

 Testosterone Therapy

-Testosterone therapy for women is supported by evidence only for the treatment of hypoactive sexual desire disorder in postmenopausal women after appropriate evaluation.
-Testosterone is not approved for general use for energy, mood, weight loss, or overall vitality.
+Testosterone therapy for women is only FDA-approved for the treatment of hypoactive sexual desire disorder in postmenopausal women after appropriate evaluation.
+Testosterone is not FDA-approved for general use for energy, mood, weight loss, or overall vitality.
+When considering testosterone replacement therapy in women, a thorough evaluation will be completed including lab testing.

 When used, therapy should aim to maintain testosterone levels within the normal physiologic female range.